2.3 Network properties setting

 9.2.3 Receive data test (Client to server)

-This document describes the instruction to demonstrate the operation of TLS1.3 Client 10Gbps IP Core (TLS10GC-IP) on ZCU106 Evaluation Board.
+This document describes the instruction to demonstrate the operation of TLS1.3 Client 10Gbps IP Core (TLS10GC-IP) on ZCU106 and KCU116 Evaluation Board.
 In this demonstration, TLS10GC-IP is used to establish a secure connection using the Transport Layer Security protocol version 1.3 over TCP.
 This involves handling the TLS1.3 handshake, encrypting and decrypting data transferred between the user and server.
 Additionally, HTTPS is selected as the application layer protocol to simplify the testing of data transfer between a standard server and the TLS10GCdemo.

 This instruction explains the process for users to use TLS10GCdemo as a client for uploading or downloading data patterns from the provided example node.js server, obtaining results similar to use a web browser.
 This instruction also covers the use of the “server” application to test transfer speed between a PC and TLS10GCdemo, as well as the comparison of test results between two FPGA boards.